AnkuranKh/ai-talent-scout-agent/README.md

 # 👨‍💻 Author

-Built as part of an AI hackathon project.
+Built as part of an AI hackathon project by Ankuran Khanikar